Prompt Recovery for Image Generation Models: A Comparative Study of Discrete Optimizers: Selected Algorithms

 \subsection{AutoDAN}

-AutoDAN \citep{zhu2023autodan} is an optimizer proposed as a method of finding human-readable adversarial attacks on aligned language models.
+AutoDAN \citep{zhu2023autodan} was proposed as a method of finding human-readable adversarial attacks on aligned language models.
 The optimizer solves Eq. \eqref{eq:objective} by iteratively optimizing a single token appended to the current prompt.
 Given an initial prefix, e.g., ``Image of a'', the algorithm searches for the token that follows `a' that minimizes the objective function.
 The optimizer incorporates a `readability' objective based on the log probability of the next token given an underlying language model.
-Similarly to GCG, the algorithm employs a coarse-to-fine search strategy.
-The algorithm appends an initial token, $\hat{x}$ to the current iterate $x$, and scores each token in the vocabulary according to the following scoring function:
+Similarly to GCG, AutoDAN employs a coarse-to-fine search strategy by appending an initial token, $\hat{x}$ to the current iterate $x$, and scores each token in the vocabulary according to the following scoring function:

 The algorithm selects the top $k$ scoring tokens and performs a fine-grained search by computing the exact loss over each, taking the token that minimizes the loss, $\mathcal{L}$.
 This minimizing token is then appended to $x$, giving $x_{t+1} = $.